 What are retail events?

 Retail events can vary based on the products you sell, but the most popular in-store events are launch parties, free workshops, classes and meetup groups.
-The goal of in-store retail events is to retailers to engage with their customers and build a community while showcasing how their products support members of the community and solve their pain points.
+The goal of in-store retail events is for retailers to engage with their customers and build a community while showcasing how their products support members of the community and solve their pain points.

 For a retail event to be successful, it needs to align with your customers’ interests and the products and services you sell.